Murder of Travis Alexander: Jodi Ann Arias

-Arias was born on July 9, 1980, in Salinas, California, to William and Sandra (née Allen) Arias.
+Arias was born on July 9, 1980, in Salinas, California, to William "Bill" Angelo Arias and Sandra Dee (Allen) Arias.
+At the age of twelve, Arias and her family moved to Yreka, California.
 She attended school until 11th grade, at which point she dropped out of Yreka Union High School.
-She was an aspiring photographer and worked odd jobs until she got a sales position with PPL.
+As a young adult, Arias ventured through her early 20s as an aspiring photographer and worked other odd jobs as a model, waitress, and hospitality worker until she got a sales position with PPL.

-Arias and Alexander met in September 2006 at a work conference in Las Vegas, Nevada.
+Arias and Alexander met in 2006 at a work conference in Las Vegas, Nevada.
 Arias converted to the Church of Jesus Christ of Latter-day Saints, of which Alexander was a member, and was baptized by him on November 26, 2006 in a ceremony in Southern California.
-Alexander and Arias began dating in February 2007, and Arias moved to Mesa to live closer to Alexander, but in April 2008, she moved to Yreka, California and lived there with her grandparents.
-Alexander and Arias dated intermittently for a year and a half, often in a long-distance relationship, taking turns traveling between their respective Arizona and California homes.
-Even when Alexander was in a different relationship, he and Arias would sext each other.
+Alexander and Arias began dating in February 2007, and Arias moved to Mesa to live closer to Alexander, but in April 2008, she moved back to Yreka and lived there with her maternal grandparents.
+Alexander and Arias dated intermittently for a year and a half, in a long-distance relationship fashion, chatting with each other on the phone for hours at night, partaking in frequent phone sex as well as taking turns traveling between their respective Arizona and California homes.

-Alexander's friends who knew Arias and observed them together reportedly had a negative opinion of her, stating that the relationship was unusually tumultuous and that Arias's behavior was worrying.
+Alexander's friends who knew Arias and observed them together reportedly had a negative opinion of her, stating that the relationship was unusually tumultuous and that Arias' behavior was worrying.

 Murder

 Alexander was murdered at his house in Mesa, Arizona on Wednesday, June 4, 2008 while taking a shower.
 He sustained 27 stab wounds, a slit throat, and a gunshot wound to the head.
 Medical examiner Kevin Horn later testified that Alexander's jugular vein, common carotid artery, and trachea were slashed and that he had defensive wounds on his hands.
-Horn further testified that Alexander might have been dead when the gunshot was inflicted and that the back wounds were shallow.
+Horn further testified that Alexander might have been dead when the gunshot was inflicted and that the cluster of stab wounds on his upper back were shallow.
 Alexander's death was ruled a homicide.
 He was buried at Riverside, California’s Olivewood Memorial Park cemetery.